On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Probabilistic Completeness of

 A feasible path~$\gamma$ is a continuous mapping from the interval~$[0,1]$ into~$\Cfree$.
 The image of a path is defined as $Im(\gamma) = \{ \gamma(\alpha) \ | \ \alpha \in [0,1] \}$.
-We show that for any collision-free path~$\gamma_{p,q}$ of clearance $\rho > 0~$ between two configurations~$p$ and~$q$, the probability that MMS constructs a path from~$p$ to~$q$ with distance at most $\rho$ from~$\gamma_{p,q}$ on the union of the sampled manifolds is positive.
+We show that for any collision-free path~$\gamma_{p,q}$ of clearance $\rho > 0~$ between two configurations~$p$ and~$q$ the MMS constructs a path from~$p$ to~$q$ such that (i)~the path lies on the \FSCs of the sampled manifolds and (ii)~every point on the path is at distance at most $\rho$ from~$\gamma_{p,q}$, with a positive probability.
 Moreover, the probability of failing to find such a path by the \MMS algorithm decreases exponentially with the number of samples.